EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: Abstract

 \section{Abstract}

 Reinforcement learning with verifiable reward (RLVR) has become a promising paradigm for post-training large language models (LLMs) to improve their reasoning capability.
 However, when the rollout accuracy is low on hard problems, the reward becomes sparse, limiting learning efficiency and causing exploration bottlenecks.
-Existing approaches either rely on stronger LLMs for distillation or filter out difficult problems, which limits scalability or restricts reasoning improvement through exploration.
+Existing approaches either rely on teacher models for distillation or filter out difficult problems, limiting scalability or restricting reasoning improvement through exploration.

-We propose \method, a self-\textbf{\underline{Evo}}lving curriculum learning framework based on two-stage \textbf{\underline{C}}hain-\textbf{\underline{o}}f-\textbf{\underline{T}}hought (CoT) reasoning optimization. \method constrains the exploration space by self-generating and verifying CoT trajectories, then gradually shortens them to expand the space in a controlled way.
-This enables LLMs to stably learn from initially unsolved hard problems under sparse rewards.
+We propose \method, a self-\textbf{\underline{Evo}}lving curriculum learning framework based on two-stage \textbf{\underline{C}}hain-\textbf{\underline{o}}f-\textbf{\underline{T}}hought (CoT) reasoning optimization. \method constrains the exploration space by self-generating and verifying CoT trajectories, then gradually shortens CoT steps to expand the space in a controlled way.
+The framework enables LLMs to stably learn from initially unsolved hard problems under sparse rewards.
 We apply \method to multiple LLM families, including Qwen, DeepSeek, and Llama.
 Experiments show that \method enables LLMs to solve previously unsolved problems, improves reasoning capability without external CoT supervision, and is compatible with various RL fine-tuning methods.
-We release the source code to support future research\footnote{https://github.com/gtxygyzb/EvoCoT}.
+We release the source code and models to support future at \url{https://github.com/gtxygyzb/EvoCoT}.